rapidsai/raft/docs/source/build.md

 RAFT currently provides libraries for C++ and Python.
 The C++ libraries, including the header-only and optional shared library, can be installed with Conda.

-Both the C++ and Python APIs require cmake to build from source.
+Both the C++ and Python APIs require CMake to build from source.

 ## Table of Contents